BioJulia/PopGen.jl/docs/popobj_type.md

 ```

 !!! info "pronouncing "PopObj" "
-    If you haven't already guessed, `PopObj` is a combination of the words Population and Object.
+    If you haven't already guessed, `PopObj` is a combination of the words PopGen and Object.
 PopObj is pronounced "pop ob" with a silent j because it rolls of the tongue better, but writing it as PopOb looks weird.

     Yes, I have lost sleep over this detail.
     - Pavel